 12. Decide Whether to File for an Extension

-What if you don’t quite have your act together and your tax-filing materials ready to roll on time?
+What if you don’t quite have your act together and your tax filing materials ready to roll on time?
 It happens.
-If you need more time to prepare your federal tax return, you can electronically request an extension until October 16th, 2023, to file a return.
-This involves filing IRS Form 4868.
+If you need more time to prepare your federal tax return, you can electronically request an extension by filing Form 4868 by the April tax filing due date.
+This gives you until October 15 to file a completed return.
+Just keep in mind: Even if you file an extension, you are required to pay any taxes you may owe by the April deadline.

 Filing a tax return can be enough to keep you busy without worrying about getting scammed.
 But unfortunately, there are fraudsters out there, trying to take advantage of the season.
 For instance, you might get an email, phone call, or even a text message that says it’s from the IRS.
 They may say there’s an issue with a return of yours and that they need to speak with you ASAP.
 Don’t fall for it: The only way the IRS will ever communicate with you is via U.S. mail, unless you are involved in some kind of litigation with them.